 Bird flu or avian influenza is caused by a flu virus that is very contagious in poultry and water birds.
-There are three sub types that can infect humans in rare cases: H5, H7 and H9 virus.
+Some subtypes can infect humans exceptionally.

 The disease symptoms vary from an eye infection or a mild flu to severe pneumonia.